* Carney omits previous language on possible rate hikes

 By Jennifer Kwan

-Since April, Carney - alone among his Group of Seven peers - has regularly talked about the possible need to raise interest rates from near-record lows as the economy recovers, even as data showed Canada was being hurt by challenges in Europe and the United States.
+Since April Carney - alone among his Group of Seven peers - has regularly talked about the possible need to raise rates from near-record lows as the economy recovers, even as data showed Canada was being hurt by challenges in Europe and the United States.

-"The bank will take whatever action is appropriate to achieve the 2 percent CPI (consumer price index) inflation target over the medium term," Carney said.
+“The Bank will take whatever action is appropriate to achieve the 2 percent CPI (consumer price index) inflation target over the medium term,” Carney said in the second speech in a row he has made without talking about eventual rate hikes.

 Analysts surveyed by Reuters unanimously expect the central bank to hold its overnight lending target unchanged at 1.0 percent on Oct.
 23, and predicted it would resume hiking rates in the second half of next year.